Peterson–Žižek debate: Debate

 Around 3,000 people were in Meridian Hall in Toronto for the event.
 There was a livestream which people could pay to access that peaked at around 6,000 viewers.
 Billed by some as "the debate of the century", the event had more tickets scalped than the Toronto Maple Leafs–Boston Bruins playoff on the same day, and tickets sold on eBay for over $300.
 The debate was also broadcast on Croatian Radiotelevision the following week.

 The debate was divided into two thirty-minute introductions from each participant, followed by shorter ten-minute responses and time at the end for additional comments and answers to questions posed by the moderator, Stephen J. Blackwood.
 Its topic was which "political-economic model provided the great opportunity for human happiness: capitalism or Marxism".

 Peterson's opening monologue was a reading and critical analysis of The Communist Manifesto.
-He asserted that it is wrong to perceive history only through a lens of class struggle, there is no exclusively "good" proletariat and "bad" bourgeoisie, such identity politics is prone to authoritarian manipulation, and that in his view people do not climb the social hierarchies only by taking advantage of others.
+He asserted that it is wrong to perceive history only through a lens of class struggle, there is no exclusively "good" proletariat and "bad" bourgeoisie, such identity politics is prone to authoritarian manipulation, and that in his view, people do not climb the social hierarchies only by taking advantage of others.
 Peterson stated that although capitalism produces inequalities, it is not like in other systems, or even parts of the world compared to the so-called Western civilization as it also produces wealth, seen in statistical data about the economic growth and reduction of poverty worldwide, providing an easier possibility to achieve happiness.
-Similarly to Winston Churchill, he concluded that "capitalism is the worst economic system, except for all the others".
+Similarly to Winston Churchill's quote about democracy, he concluded that "capitalism is the worst economic system, except for all the others".